leearthur/BulkDataLoader/Readme.md

 ﻿# Bulk Data Loader
-Tool to create and load test data in bulk into a MySQL database.
+Lightweight tool to generate and bulk load test data into a MySQL database.

 ## Operations
 ### Generate